iasnobmatsu/python-projects-and-notes/README.md

 # Things I Write
-where I store my notes/projects
+where I store some of my notes/projects

 ### projects